drewconley/sivers.org/README.md

 ### Styling:

-Zurb Foundation gem + SCSS + Compass is used to create the minified site/css/site.css file.

 Styling made by @extend'ing in the SCSS file, instead of adding HTML attributes.

 ### Serving:

 Nginx serves the final static site from the site/ directory.

-Nginx passes certain paths by proxy to the dynamic Sinatra server, for dynamic pages, in 50web.
+Nginx passes certain paths by proxy to the dynamic Sinatra server, for dynamic pages, in [50web](https://github.com/50pop/50web)

-# TODO:

-* smaller SCSS - not Foundation